 VEP supports using HGVS notations as input.
-This feature is currently under development, and not all HGVS notation types are supported.
-Notations relative to genomic (g.) or coding (c.) sequences are currently fully supported; protein (p.) notations are supported in limited fashion due to the complexity involved in determining the multiple possible underlying genomic sequence changes that could produce a single protein change.
-The script will warn the user if it fails to parse a particular notation.
+This feature is currently under development and not all HGVS notation types are supported.
+Notations relative to genomic (g.) or coding (c.) sequences are fully supported; protein (p.) notations are supported in limited fashion due to the complexity involved in determining the multiple possible underlying genomic sequence changes that could produce a single protein change.
+A warning will be given if a particular notation cannot be parsed.

-By default VEP uses Ensembl transcripts as its reference for determining consequences, and hence also for HGVS notations.
-However, it is possible to parse HGVS notations that use RefSeq transcripts as the reference sequence by using the --refseq flag when running the script.
+By default VEP uses Ensembl transcripts as the reference for determining consequences, and hence also for HGVS notations.
+However, it is possible to parse HGVS notations that use RefSeq transcripts as the reference sequence by using the --refseq flag.
 Such notations must include the version number of the transcript e.g.

 where ".3" denotes that this is version 3 of the transcript NM_080794.
 See below for more details on how VEP can use RefSeq transcripts.

-Users may wish to exclude predicted RefSeq transcripts (those with identifiers beginning with "XM_" or "XR_") by using --exclude_predicted.
+If you prefer to exclude predicted RefSeq transcripts (those with identifiers beginning with "XM_" or "XR_") use --exclude_predicted.